GSA/digitalgov.gov/content/posts/2014-01-09-energy-gov-goes-responsive.md

   - United States Department of Energy
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/EnergyGovscreenshot.jpg" alt="The newly redesigned Energy.gov website uses responsive design features that offer any smartphone, tablet or desktop user an optimal online experience." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/EnergyGovscreenshot.jpg" alt="The newly redesigned Energy.gov website uses responsive design features that offer any smartphone, tablet or desktop user an optimal online experience." %}

 Did this week&#8217;s polar vortex wreak havoc on your heating and cooling system?
 Maybe now you&#8217;re in the hunt for a new furnace or looking for more efficient ways to keep warm?